 - Compliance with Specific Regulations: Special purpose properties must adhere to industry-specific laws and standards and stay up-to-date with local, state, and federal laws related to health, safety, fire codes, and industry-specific certifications like HIPAA, NEC, and ADA.

-- Coordinating Specialized Maintenance: Developing tailored maintenance and ensuring that the property’s specialized infrastructure (e.g., medical equipment, educational facilities) is operational and properly maintained to prevent downtime in systems.
+- Coordinating Specialized Maintenance: Developing tailored maintenance and ensuring that the property’s specialized infrastructure (e.g., medical equipment, educational facilities) is operational and properly maintained to prevent system downtime.

 - Less Competition: These properties often serve niche markets, which reduces competition, allowing property owners or managers to set higher rental rates.